mvneerven/xo/md/refdocs/src-exo-core_ExoFormSchema.md

 ![modifier: private](images/badges/modifier-private.svg)

-Updates the schema of a field in the ExoForm Schema in place.
+Updates the schema of a field in the XO form Schema in place.

 Parameters | Type | Description
 --- | --- | ---